 For a scenic drive and beautiful place for an exhilarating hike, check out the Catwalk National Recreational Trail in Glenwood, New Mexico.
 From Silver City, take highway 180 west and north for a one hour drive to just north of Glenwood.
 Turn right off of highway 180 and follow the signs to the Catwalk.
 A water pipeline along Whitewater Canyon was built in 1893 to provide water for a mill and the town.
 It ran up the very narrow stretches of the canyon, sometimes as much as 20 feet above the canyon floor, and was considered to be an engineering feet in its time.
 The pipeline was in constant maintenance and workmen who walked the line to repair the damage dubbed it the “Catwalk”.
 In the 1930s the CCC built a trail consisting of a hanging walkway following the path of the old pipeline.
 The trail was rebuilt in 1961, and in 1978 it was designated a National Recreation Trail.

 One may stop to enjoy Bill Evans Lake either going to or coming from the Catwalk.
 It is located just off of highway 180 about 29 miles northwest of Silver City.
 It is a 62-acre fishing lake that is stocked with rainbow trout and often yields record small mouth bass catches.
-Fishing, self-propelled boats or boats equipped with electric motors, and picnicking are offered here.
-Bill Evans has a restroom and a boat ramp.
+You may fish, picnic, and bring your self-propelled boats or boats equipped with electric motor to Bill Evans.
+The lake has a restroom and a boat ramp.
 A wonderful view is offered along with the chance to spot wildlife and some of the many varied species of birds in the area.

 Folks love to check out historic down town of Silver City.
 It is an old west town turned award winning arts and culture district.
 Saturday afternoons are the best time with the most activity.
 Saturday mornings, you will find a great farmers’ market.
 Silver City has a great town museum and Western New Mexico University has an excellent museum as well.
-The Wrangler Bar and Grill on highway 180 (next to the Shell Station) is our go-to place for a great bite to eat in a casual, western atmosphere.
-One of their daily special is our locally raised, Susieville Grass-Fed Beef Burger.
-Yum!
-Our Susieville Grass-Fed beef is also available at the Food Basket store in Silver City on highway 90 near the U. S. Post Office and at the Food Basket store in Bayard on highway 180.
-At the same location as the Wrangler is the Silver City Beverage Company.
+The Wrangler’s Bar and Grill on highway 180 (next to the Shell Station) is our go-to place for a great bite to eat in a casual, western atmosphere.
+At the same location as the Wrangler’s is the Silver City Beverage Company.
 They have the best selection of craft beers, wines, and spirits in the area!
 You may also enjoy one of their unique craft beers at the Wrangler with your dining experience.

 The Big Tree Hike